Hi Sweet Friends!

 So many of you have been commenting on how to make theses darling little meringue pops and I have just been trying my best to fit in some time in the kitchen this past week.
 After multiple attempts and tweaks, I have finally mastered the art of a delightfully crunchy vegan meringue!

-With the whisk attachment, whisk together at high speed the brine, guar gum, agar agar and cream of tartar for about 10-15 minutes until mixture resembles the glossy texture below.
+With the whisk attachment, whisk together at high speed the brine, guar gum/xanthan gum, agar agar and cream of tartar for about 10-15 minutes until mixture resembles the glossy texture below.
 You can also use the paddle attachment but it will take a bit longer yet yield the same results!

 With a 1M piping tip in a piping bag, spoon the meringue into the bag and pipe over paper lollipop sticks on parchment.
 Swirl the piping bag in a circular motion and swipe away to break off the tail from the piping bag.

 Bake at 200*F for 2-3 hours in an oven or a food dehydrator until meringues are hard to the touch.
 Allow to cool completely before packaging and storing in an airtight container.
 If your area is humid, you may need to bake longer.
 DO NOT STORE MERINGUES IN THE FRIDGE.
 They will become a sticky mess.
 If you find that your meringues are starting to get tacky, place them back in the oven on a cookie sheet lined with parchment and bake at 200*F for another hour.